JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Services.md

 If your Service Task doesn't return anything (void return) you can dismiss this step except if you want to receive an empty notification when the Job is done; just use *JRebirthItems.voidItem*.

+You can also register your service task by putting **@OnWave** annoation using the action name of the **WaveType**.
+A best practice is to add annoation within interface methods, thus all implementations can avoid to use _listen_ methods.

 Perform the Job!
 -------------------